deepak7967/Netflix_SQL_Project/README.md

 * Get content added in last 5 yrs
 * To find movies directed by specific person
 * Top actors who did highest number of movies or tv shows
-* movies released in specific year
+* Movies released in specific year
+* To find the top 10 actors who appeared in the highest number of movies produced in India .
+* Find the top 5 countries with the most content on Netflix .
+*  Count the number of content items in each genre
+*  List all movies that are documentaries

 ### Schema
 ```sql